li9com/learn-docker/lab04-managing-images/README.md

 You should be able to see a list of mariadb-related images

 - Click on the "> DETAILS" link on the right
-- Scroll down the documenation
+- Scroll down trough the documenation

 ### docker search
 - Check the "docker-search" man page